 Fujifilm GFX 50S versus Nikon D850

-The Fujifilm GFX 50S and the Nikon D850 are two professional cameras that were announced, respectively, in September 2016 and July 2017.
+The Fujifilm GFX 50S and the Nikon D850 are two professional cameras that were revealed to the public, respectively, in September 2016 and July 2017.
 The GFX is a mirrorless interchangeable lens camera, while the D850 is a DSLR.
 The cameras are based on a medium format (GFX) and a full frame sensor.
 The Fujifilm has a resolution of 51.1 megapixel, whereas the Nikon provides 45.4 MP.

-The side-by-side display below illustrates the physical size and weight of the Fujifilm GFX 50S and the Nikon D850.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GFX – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Fujifilm GFX 50S and the Nikon D850 are illustrated in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GFX – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is notably larger (30 percent) than the Fujifilm GFX 50S.
 Moreover, the D850 is substantially heavier (36 percent) than the GFX.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.